quantum-exeter/SpiDy.jl/docs/src/startwithspidy.md

 # Start with SpiDy
 Spin-Dynamics Julia package.
-The code is a generalization of the results obtained in the paper <a href=https://doi.org/10.1088/1367-2630/ac4ef2>"Quantum Brownian motion for magnets"</a> to account for arbitrary dimensional system-bath coupling.
+The code is a generalization of the results obtained in the paper ["Quantum Brownian motion for magnets"](https://doi.org/10.1088/1367-2630/ac4ef2) to account for arbitrary dimensional system-bath coupling.
 The system considered is a quantized three-dimensional spin + environment Hamiltonian.
 The code solves a set of differential equations for the spin vector where the damping accounts for memory, arbitrary noise and arbitrary statistics.

-The classical simulations in anisotropic coupling found in the pre-print <a href=https://arxiv.org/abs/2204.10874>"Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling"</a> have been generated using a very-early-version of this code.
+The classical simulations in anisotropic coupling found in the pre-print ["Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling"](https://arxiv.org/abs/2204.10874) have been generated using a very-early-version of this code.

 ## Install Julia
 If you are new to Julia, here is how to install it.

-If you are a Windows/Mac user, <a href=https://julialang.org/downloads/>download Julia here</a> and run the installer.
+If you are a Windows/Mac user, [download Julia here](https://julialang.org/downloads/) and run the installer.
 On Mac, drag-and-drop the app to the Applications.

 If you are a Linux user, just open a terminal and use your package manager, e.g. on Debian-based distros run "sudo apt-get install julia", on RedHat-based distros run "sudo dnf install julia".